Analysis & Planning

 1. Analysis & Planning - Before diving into a creative process, it's important to inform yourself about what you're trying to create.
 In this case we're going to study several angles of a similar hair style to diagnose what's going on.
 That way we can formulate a plan so we can hit the ground running once inside Blender.

 2. Hair Card Texture Creation - The first thing we'll do in Blender is create our hair card texture map using particle hair.
 The benefit with this is that we can both manually and procedurally generate believable hair in texture form.
 Also, we can go back and easily tweak it later if need be.
 Here's to non-destructive workflows!

 3. Grooming - This stage take the most amount of time: Populating and shaping hair cards on to your character's head.
 We will utilize Blender's bezier curves to create and manipulate hair cards, which is far simpler compared to mesh modeling.
 By breaking down the hair style into 4 layers, the workflow becomes more manageable.

 4. Export Preparation - While bezier-based cards are great for modeling, they're not export-friendly.
 So we'll need to convert them to a combined polygonal mesh for easy export.
 And we'll test the export by uploading to sketchfab.

 For more about bezier-based hair creation, head over to this lesson about Modeling Stylized Hair.

 Digital artist and member of the CG Cookie crew!
 Every day I teach/learn stuff in the wide world of computer graphics.
-I've had the privilege of doing digital art professionally for the past 7 years, from feature films to major amusement park rides to TV commercials.
-When I'm not on the computer, I'm building stuff in the real world.
+I've been doing digital art professionally for the past 8 years, from feature films to major amusement park rides to TV commercials to CGC edu.
+When I'm not on the computer, I'm building real life stuff...or playing my Switch.